DTopping256/OT/problem1/simulatedAnnealing/simulatedAnnealing.md

 The above uses the same data but the z-axis is standard deviation from 120, to get some measure for accuracy of the test to the global minimum.

-- This showed that even very extreme temperature settings couldn't compensate for the starting position at 80.

 <hr />

 ## References